napcs/gong-mcp/README.md

 # Gong MCP Server

+**This is a fork of https://github.com/kenazk/gong-mcp and contains new features.
+It may diverge over time.**

 A Model Context Protocol (MCP) server that provides access to Gong's API for retrieving call recordings and transcripts.
 This server allows Claude to interact with Gong data through a standardized interface.

 ## Features